giantswarm/docs/src/content/support/incident-process/index.md

 The `Incident Coordinator` maintains the high-level overview of the incident.
 Structuring the incident response, the coordinator assigns responsibilities according to need and priority.
 By default, the coordinator holds all positions/responsibilities not delegated.
 If necessary, the coordinator can remove roadblocks that prevent operations engineers from working effectively.

 The coordinator is the public face of the incident response, responsible for issuing periodic updates to all involved teams—both customer teams and within Giant Swarm—acting as the bridge between customer and team.
-The coordinator will need to be present in the war rooms of customers.
+The coordinator will need to be present in the situation rooms of customers.
 For this reason, an [Opsgenie team](https://support.atlassian.com/opsgenie/docs/what-are-teams-in-opsgenie/) groups all members who can act as incident coordinators.

 When there is a dedicated coordinator assigned to an incident, this person isn’t debugging systems but focuses on coordinating the team and managing customer communication.